alexwoo1900/ymodem/README.md

 - timeout: timeout of reader or writer in second.
 - callback: callback function. see below.

-callback parameters:

     Parameter | Description
     -|-
     task index | index of current task task (file) name | name of the file total packets | number of packets plan to send success packets | number of packets successfully sent failed packets | number of packets failed to send

 ### Receive files